EricKotato/TDLibNSE/README.md

 * `string TDLib.execute(string request)` – sends request JSON encoded string to TDLib, returns JSON encoded string of response.

 ## Recommendations
 * For some reason, if `setLogVerbosityLevel` is not set, TDLib may eat your CPU even if you specified a delay in receive thread.
+Setting it to `0` if you don't care about logs.

 ## Example usage